rupertmenneer/ucc_roberta/README.md

 ## model training

 The UCC RoBERTa model was trained on Google Colab using a GPU.
-The model is set up with Pytorch Lightning amd it uses the Hugging Face library to acquire RoBERTa.
+It was set up with Pytorch Lightning! ⚡️ it uses the Hugging Face library 🤗 to acquire RoBERTa.
 Hyper-parameter optimisation is achieved with the Ray Tune Library and the ASHA algorithm.
 Find this training process under model_training/

 ## statisical significance